ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Notes.md

 Bolivar believed in liberty, equality, and social justice in a democratic system, but he never practiced them.

 Some of his non-democratic ideas were:
-a) Executive branch of government has to have most of the power (President)
+- Executive branch of government has to have most of the power (President)
-b) Republican form of government
+- Republican form of government
-c) Didn't believe people should vote
+- Didn't believe people should vote
-d) Constitutional Assembly should have limited powers
+- Constitutional Assembly should have limited powers
-e) An appointed president for life
+- An appointed president for life
-f) The president could appoint his own successor
+- The president could appoint his own successor
-g) There would be a body of censors who were to safeguard civil rights and principle of the constitution (but actually restricted civil rights)
+- There would be a body of censors who were to safeguard civil rights and principle of the constitution (but actually restricted civil rights)
 As Bolivar stated: "all the strength of centralized government, all the stability of monarchical regimes"

 3. Bolivar admired the British Of government but with a president, not a king.
 He wanted a government that was somewhere between a democratic republic and a dictatorship.
 Bolivar became President of Gran Columbia (Venezuela, Columbia, Panama, and Ecuador), but he never allowed for democratic rule and his country fell apart along with the idea of Pan-Americanism or a United States of South America.

 4. Bolivar was faced with constant rebellions and defiance within Gran Columbia.
 Bolivar met this challenge as a dictator with abuse of civil rights and the use of the army to crush his opposition and also his dreams for a new country.

 >[!note] Legacy